jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_conditional_format_top.rs` - Example of how to add Top and Bottom conditional formatting to a worksheet.
 Top 10 values are in light red.
   Bottom 10 values are in light green.

+* `doc_data_validation_allow_custom.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts input to text/strings that are uppercase.

+* `doc_data_validation_allow_date.rs` - Example of adding a data validation
+  to a worksheet cell.
+This validation restricts input to date values in a fixed range.

+* `doc_data_validation_allow_decimal_number.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts input to floating point values in a fixed range.

+* `doc_data_validation_allow_decimal_number_formula.rs` - Example of adding
+  a data validation to a worksheet cell.
+This validation restricts input to floating point values based on a value from another cell.

+* `doc_data_validation_allow_list_formula.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts users to a selection of values from a dropdown list.
+The list data is provided from a cell range.

+* `doc_data_validation_allow_list_strings.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts users to a selection of values from a dropdown list.

+* `doc_data_validation_allow_list_strings2.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts users to a selection of values from a dropdown list.
+This example shows how to pre-populate a default choice.

+* `doc_data_validation_allow_text_length.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts input to strings whose length is in a fixed range.

+* `doc_data_validation_allow_time.rs` - Example of adding a data validation
+  to a worksheet cell.
+This validation restricts input to time values in a fixed range.

+* `doc_data_validation_allow_whole_number.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts input to integer values in a fixed range.

+* `doc_data_validation_allow_whole_number_formula.rs` - Example of adding a
+  data validation to a worksheet cell.
+This validation restricts input to integer values based on a value from another cell.

+* `doc_data_validation_allow_whole_number_formula2.rs` - Example of adding
+  a data validation to a worksheet cell.
+This validation restricts input to integer values based on a value from another cell.

+* `doc_data_validation_intro1.rs` - Example of adding a data validation to a worksheet cell.
+This validation uses an input message to explain to the user what type of input is required.

+* `doc_data_validation_set_error_message.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation shows a custom error message.

+* `doc_data_validation_set_error_title.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation shows a custom error title.

+* `doc_data_validation_set_input_message.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation uses an input message to explain to the user what type of input is required.

 * `doc_datetime_and_hms.rs` - Demonstrates writing formatted datetimes in
   an Excel worksheet.